j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 ## Conclusion

 If you guys watched this whole video, I just really want to thank you since it's the first video where I did proper preparation.

+Remind free time thing